darrellpratt/whitepapers/2014/DockerAssessment.md

 With this command we are instantiating our container _**dpratt/ubuntu-nodejs**_ and the **-p** option is telling the docker daemon to expose the container port 3000 to the host port 49160.
 This port mapping creates the network bridge from the host to the container so we can access the container service on port 49160 after it is running.
 The dockerfile configuration from earlier exposed the port 3000 from the container, so the **-p** option here just maps that exposed port to a host port of our choosing.
 The **-d** options instructs docker to run the container as a detached container.
 This means that we basically want to run the container in the background.
 This would be similar to running a command as _**nohup somescript.sh &**_ in unix.

 #### Verification of Container State
-If the container was started with the **-d** option, then the shell will not show the logs as outputed by the command that is being run by the container.
+If the container was started with the **-d** (detached) option, then the shell will not show the logs as outputed by the command that is being run by the container.
 This is not an issue as docker provides a few methods to handle this.

 The commands that are used to inspect a running container use the containers id that is generated when the container is started.
 The simplest way of doing this is to capture the ID upon running the command.
 The following works to make the container id more referenceable for future commands.